KxSystems/docs/docs/wp/hdb-analysis/index.md

 wl3| 49800 4203008
 ```

-Analyis levels 7 and 8 are the most time consuming, for this reason, the default analysis level is set to 6.
+Analysis levels 7 and 8 are the most time consuming, for this reason, the default analysis level is set to 6.
 Similar for warnings, levels 2 and 3 are the most comsumptive, the default is set to 1 here.

 ## Future improvements